uw-dims/dims-ocd/source/operationalscenarios.rst

 #.
 The analyst may then query CIF using the web browser interface to see if
    this specific IP address, seen in the identified flows from the previous step, has any information about it.
-Figure 7 confirms that it does (including showing a record of the search for the suspicious CIDR block from a previous step).
+Figure :ref:`ciffulloutput` confirms that it does (including showing a record of the search for the suspicious CIDR block from a previous step).

    .. _ciffulloutput: